-Previously, we’ve described the physical backup steps.
+Previously, we’ve described the physical MySQL database and MariaDB backup steps.
 This way, you can either build up a chain of full backups or a chain of full and incremental backups.
 The latter option means that a full backup followed by a subsequent incremental backup is point zero if a failure happens.

 For instance, a DBA takes full backups on Sundays and incremental backups on other days.
 A failure occurs after making an incremental backup on Wednesday.
 Therefore, they need to restore the database.
 Under such circumstances, our DBA has to use the full backup made on Sunday and incremental backups made on Monday, Tuesday, and Wednesday.
 If there were daily full backups, it would be sufficient to restore Wednesday’s backup.

 To recover the “nearest” backup after a failure, whether it is a full or incremental backup, you need to ensure that ALL backup files are point-in-time consistent to the time of the nearest backup finish.
 Otherwise, the InnoDB engine will reject the data by deeming it corrupt.

 Another key point is, when you prepare backups, copy the involved full backups to another location before applying the steps to ensure point-in-time consistency.
 This way, you preserve the original backup state, which may be handy later.
 I strongly recommend using sticking to this approach.